Hocine Soltani: Amateur career

 He came joint third with Arnaldo Mesa at the 1991 World Amateur Boxing Championships.
 Soltani was selected for the Olympics for the first time for the 1992 Summer Games in Barcelona, Spain, competing in the featherweight division.
-He reached the semi final, where he was defeated by eventual gold medallist Andreas Tews of Germany.
+He reached the semi-final, where he was defeated by eventual gold medallist Andreas Tews of Germany.
 Omar said that "By the end of the Barcelona Olympics, the goal was to come back to win the gold this time.
 For us it was an even higher level.
 Nothing to do with the World Championships or the African Championships which was Hocine was each time medalist."

 Soltani returned to the Olympics at the 1996 Summer Games in Atlanta, United States, competing this time in the lightweight division.
-In the first round, he defeated Turkey's Vahdettin İşsever with a points decision of 14-2.
-The winning margin was slightly less in the second round, when he won 11-1 against Agnaldo Nunes of Brazil.
-From the quarter finals onwards, the decisions were increasingly close.
-Against South Korea's Shin Eun-Chul, the score was 16-10, and Soltani won in the semi final against favourite Leonard Doroftei of Romania by a score of only 9-6.
+In the first round, he defeated Turkey's Vahdettin İşsever with a points decision of 14–2.
+The winning margin was slightly less in the second round, when he won 11–1 against Agnaldo Nunes of Brazil.
+From the quarter-finals onwards, the decisions were increasingly close.
+Against South Korea's Shin Eun-Chul, the score was 16–10, and Soltani won in the semi-final against favourite Leonard Doroftei of Romania by a score of only 9–6.

 In the final of the Atlanta Games, Soltani faced Bulgarian Tontcho Tontchev.
-After leading the Bulgarian 2-1 in the final round, Soltani was penalised by the referee by both his points, but soon leveled the score.
+After leading the Bulgarian 2–1 in the final round, Soltani was penalised by the referee by both his points, but soon leveled the score.
 With the score level at the end of the match, the victory was given to Soltani following a count back (where each hit scored by the two boxers are counted).
 This was the first time any Algerian had won an Olympic gold medal in boxing.
+No Algeria boxer would win another Olympic boxing gold medal until Imane Khelif did so in 2024.